ssamot/iggi_talk/gg.md

 * I don't think having a model is "general"
 * Better than one-game competitions of course
     * But both GG competitions use a model
-* Atari 2600 games (no formal competition) does not provide a model
+* Atari 2600 games (no formal competition) can be used without a model
     * Used by Google as a benchmark

 \includegraphics[width = 1.0\textwidth]{figures/atari.png}